bbauska/web-start/README.md

 <h1>Web Programming With JavaScript & Python 3 -- edX (cs50.harvard.edu)</h1>

-> Watch each of the course\'s twelve lectures and submit each of the
+> Watch each of the course&apos;s twelve lectures and submit each of the
-> course\'s five projects:
+> course&apos;s five projects:

 1. [Git](#Git)
 2. [HTML, CSS](#htmlCSS)